MufengW/ECE1747/A1/README.md

 ## Files

 - `A1.cpp`: Main program file.
-- `charge_points.cpp`: Handles the charge points in the simulation.
+- `particles.cpp`: Handles the charge points in the simulation.
 - `data_processor.cpp`: Processes the data for the simulation.
 - `parallel.cpp`: Contains parallelization logic.